Forget the Night Ahead: Singles and tracks

 On 13 May 2009, "Reflection of the Television" premiered as a free download on Pitchfork.com.
 On 3 August 2009, "I Became a Prostitute" was released as the first single in the UK.
 The video premiered on 3 July 2009 on The Line of Best Fits website.
 The album's second single was "Seven Years of Letters", released on 19 October 2009, and "The Room" was released as the third single on 5 April 2010.

 "Made to Disappear" features the album title in its lyrics.
 Graham said, "The album title is autobiographical.
 It got to the stage where I just wanted each to day to end as quickly as it could, and I'd get drunk so I wouldn't have to face the night's reality."

 "The Neighbours Can't Breathe" first appeared as a live version on the 2008 compilation Killed My Parents and Hit the Road, under the title of "Untitled #28".
 It's the band's first song to have its title taken from a line of its lyrics.
 An acoustic version of "The Room" was also included on the same compilation, with the title of "Untitled #27".

 In September 2009, The Skinny published a track-by-track recount by guitarist Andy MacFarlane that included notes about the writing and recording process, as well as the inspiration behind some of the song titles.

+Critical reception

-Critical receptionForget the Night Ahead was released to generally positive reviews.
+Forget the Night Ahead was released to generally positive reviews.
 At Metacritic, which assigns a normalized rating out of 100 based on reviews from mainstream critics, the album has received a favourable score of 71, based on 18 reviews.
 Mojo awarded the album 4 out of 5 stars, while The Onion's A.V.
 Club stated the album "show[s] a band capable of muscling up without losing a fascination with fragile, fleeting moments."